Multiwavelength study of extreme variability in LEDA 1154204: A changing-look event in a type 1.9 Seyfert: Conclusions

-\begin{acknowledgement} The authors acknowledge insightful discussions with Prof.\ Chris Done.
-TS and AM acknowledge full or partial support from Polish Narodowym Centrum Nauki grants 2016/23/B/ST9/03123, 2018/31/G/ST9/03224, and 2019/35/B/ST9/03944.
+\begin{acknowledgement} The authors thank the anonymous referee for the comments and suggestions.
+The authors acknowledge insightful discussions with Prof.\ Chris Done, Prof.\ Ji\v{r}\'{i} Svoboda, and Prof.\ Piotr \.Zycki.
+TS acknowledges full and partial support from Polish Narodowym Centrum Nauki grants 2018/31/G/ST9/03224 and 2016/23/B/ST9/03123, and partial support from Deutsches Zentrum für Luft- und Raumfahrt (DLR) grant FKZ 50 OR 2004.
+AM acknowledges full or partial support from Polish Narodowym Centrum Nauki grants 2016/23/B/ST9/03123, 2018/31/G/ST9/03224, and 2019/35/B/ST9/03944.
 DH acknowledges support from DLR grant FKZ 50 OR 2003.
 MK is supported DLR grant FKZ 50 OR 2307.
 MG is supported by the EU Horizon 2020 research and innovation programme under grant agreement No 101004719.
 SH is supported by the German Science Foundation (DFG grant number WI 1860/14-1).
+DAHB \& JB acknowledge support from the National Research Foundation.

 This work is based on data from eROSITA, the soft X-ray instrument aboard SRG, a joint Russian-German science mission supported by the Russian Space Agency (Roskosmos), in the interests of the Russian Academy of Sciences represented by its Space Research Institute (IKI), and the Deutsches Zentrum für Luft- und Raumfahrt (DLR).
 The SRG spacecraft was built by Lavochkin Association (NPOL) and its subcontractors, and is operated by NPOL with support from the Max Planck Institute for Extraterrestrial Physics (MPE).
 The development and construction of the eROSITA X-ray instrument was led by MPE, with contributions from the Dr. Karl Remeis Observatory Bamberg \& ECAP (FAU Erlangen-Nuernberg), the University of Hamburg Observatory, the Leibniz Institute for Astrophysics Potsdam (AIP), and the Institute for Astronomy and Astrophysics of the University of Tübingen, with the support of DLR and the Max Planck Society.
 The Argelander Institute for Astronomy of the University of Bonn and the Ludwig Maximilians Universität Munich also participated in the science preparation for eROSITA.
 The eROSITA data shown here were processed using the eSASS software system developed by the German eROSITA consortium.